openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Federations that conform to those specified in [@!OpenID.Federation] are identified by the `type` `urn:ietf:params:oauth:federation`.
 Individual federations are identified by {??? need to complete this ??}.

-Trust schemes that conform to the TRAIN [ref needed] trust scheme are identified by the `type` `https://train.trust-scheme.de/info`.
+Trust schemes that conform to the TRAIN [@!TRAIN] trust scheme are identified by the `type` `https://train.trust-scheme.de/info`.
 Individual federations are identified by their DNS names.

 An example `claims` parameter containing a `presentation_definition` that filters VCs based on their federation memberships is given below.